tensorflow/docs/site/en/install/pip.md

     PyPI.

     ```bash
-    pip install tensorflow=2.10 # Anything above 2.10 is not supported on the GPU on Windows Native
+    # Anything above 2.10 is not supported on the GPU on Windows Native
+    pip install "tensorflow<2.11"
     ```

     ### 7. Verify install